libxsmm/libxsmm/README.md

 (4,1,2), (4,1,3), (4,1,4), (4,1,5)
 ```

 The index sets are in a loop-nest relationship (M(N(K))) when generating the indices.
 Moreover, an empty index set resolves to the next non-empty outer index set of the loop nest (including to wrap around from the M to K set).
 An empty index set is not participating anymore in the loop-nest relationship.
-Here is an example of generating multiplication routines which are "squares" with respect to M and N (since N inherits the current value of the "M loop"):
+Here is an example of generating multiplication routines which are "squares" with respect to M and N (N inherits the current value of the "M loop"):

 ```
 make M="$(echo $(seq 2 5))" K="$(echo $(seq 2 5))"